MicrosoftDocs/azure-dev-docs/articles/java/identity-new/includes/enable-java-servlet-webapp-authn-entra-id.md

 ## Scenario

-1. This web application uses **MSAL for Java (MSAL4J)** to sign in users to their own Microsoft Entra ID tenant and obtains an [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) from **Microsoft Entra ID**.
+1. This web application uses **MSAL for Java (MSAL4J)** to sign in users to their own Microsoft Entra ID tenant and obtain an [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) from **Microsoft Entra ID**.
 1. The **ID Token** proves that a user has successfully authenticated with this tenant.
-1. The web application protects one of its routes according to user's authentication status.
+1. The web application protects one of its routes according to the user's authentication status.

 ## Prerequisites

 - [JDK Version 8 or higher](https://jdk.java.net/8/)
 - [Maven 3](https://maven.apache.org/download.cgi)
 - A Microsoft Entra ID tenant.
 For more information on how to get an Microsoft Entra ID tenant, see [How to get an Microsoft Entra ID tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
 - A user account in your own Microsoft Entra ID tenant if you want to work with **accounts in your organizational directory only** (single-tenant mode).
-If have not yet [created a user account](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) in your AD tenant yet, you should do so before proceeding.
+If have not yet [created a user account](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) in your Microsoft Entra ID tenant, you should do so before proceeding.
 - A user account in any organization's Microsoft Entra ID tenant if you want to work with **accounts in any organizational directory** (multi-tenant mode).
 This sample must be modified to work with a **personal Microsoft account**.
-If have not yet [created a user account](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) in your AD tenant yet, you should do so before proceeding.
+If have not yet [created a user account](https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory) in your Microsoft Entra ID tenant yet, you should do so before proceeding.
 - A personal Microsoft account (e.g., Xbox, Hotmail, Live, etc) if you want to work with **personal Microsoft accounts**

 ## Setup